Pawon25/MCE-Exam-Seat-Allocation-System/README.md

 | Department | int         | YES  | MUL | NULL    |       |
 | Semester   | int         | YES  |     | NULL    |       |
 +------------+-------------+------+-----+---------+-------+
 </p></PRE>

+<h2>Java Program and APIs</h2>

+<PRE><p> The code begins with a series of import statements that import necessary classes and packages for JDBC (Java Database Connectivity) and iTextPDF, which is a library used for creating PDF documents in Java.
+The code specifies the path (C:\\Users\\Dell\\Desktop\\PDFfile\\open.pdf) where the PDF file will be created and creates a Document object to represent the PDF document.
+It then opens the document using document.open().
+The code establishes a connection to a MySQL database using JDBC.
+It specifies the database URL, database name, username, and password.
+Room Counting:
+    The code executes a query to count the number of rooms (rooms table) in the database and fetches their names and capacities.
+Main Database Operations:
+    Within a loop over departments, the code fetches courses and students data from the database, then performs the following tasks for each course:
+    Selects students who have chosen the course.
+    Iterates over rooms and assigns seats to students, creating a list of students and their allocated seats.
+    Writes the student and seat information to the PDF document.
+Exception Handling:
+    The code includes a try-catch block to catch any exceptions that might occur during database connection or query execution.
+If an exception occurs, it prints the stack trace and displays an error message using JOptionPane.
+Closing Resources:
+    Finally, the code closes the PDF document and handles any exceptions that might occur during the process.
+</p></PRE>